 - receiving continual guidance from mentors and specialists throughout the program.

-The value of each fellowship is around $60,000.
+The total support package is valued at around $60,000.
 Fellows receive these financial benefits:

 - accommodation and daily travel allowance (for each day away from home).